Randall Flagg: Gwendy's Button Box trilogy

 Stephen King's novel Gwendy's Button Box, which he co-wrote with Richard Chizmar, features a mysterious man in black named Richard Farris.
 Farris gives a young girl, Gwendy Peterson, a "button box" which, depending on the buttons or levers that are used, can dispense magical treats or cause death and destruction.
-Farris would reappear in Gwendy's Magic Feather (written solely by Chizmar) and Gwendy's Final Task (co-written by both King and Chizmar).
+Farris reappeared in Gwendy's Magic Feather (written solely by Chizmar) and Gwendy's Final Task (co-written by both King and Chizmar).

 Chizmar was asked whether or not Richard Farris's initials signified that he was another manifestation of Randall Flagg; his response was "Maayyybee...
 He's definitely mysterious, and it's really obvious there's more to him than meets the eye."
 Chizmar later revealed during a Reddit AMA session that the initials were indeed indicative of Farris being Flagg.
 In 2022, King stated while the character started off as Flagg that was no longer the case: "I saw him as a force of evil when I first started to write about the box.
 By the time I realized he was a force of the White, it was too late to change the initials."